chrisjalinsky/consul-prometheus-monitoring-stack/README.md

 ### Ansible playbooks

 The ansible playbooks provision the nodes listed above.
-The Ansible roles have been created to work on Ubuntu 14 and Ubuntu 16 nodes, but the playbooks will need updated to use the correct network interface names, as well as changing the Vagrant box in the ```./ansible/hosts.yaml``` file.
+The Ansible roles have been created to work on Ubuntu 14 and Ubuntu 16 nodes, but the VMs have different network interface names, as well as Vagrant boxes.

+Checkout branch ```ubuntu16``` to use Ubuntu Xenial hosts.

 Run all playbooks in order:
 ```